CVE-2026-6970: CWE-842 Placement of user into incorrect group in Canonical authd

 Description

-authd versions prior to 0.
-6. 4 contain a logic error in primary group ID assignment that can cause local privilege escalation.
-Specifically, if a user's primary group ID differs from their UID due to account creation in older versions or manual changes, authd resets the primary group ID to the UID on next login.
-This results in files and directories being owned by incorrect groups, potentially causing denial of service and unintended access by other local users.
+authd prior to version 0.6.4 contains a logic error in primary group ID assignment that can lead to local privilege escalation.
+When a user's primary group ID (GID) differs from their UID, either because the account was created with authd prior to version 0.5.4 or because the primary group was manually changed via the `authctl group set-gid` command, and the user's identity provider record is updated, authd incorrectly resets the user's primary group ID to their UID upon next login.
+This causes newly created files and directories to be owned by the wrong group, causing denial of service issues, and potentially granting unintended access to other local users and allowing local privilege escalation.

 AI-Powered Analysis